Kansas Human Rights Commission

 About the Program

-The Kansas Human Rights Commission operates a full-time Public Information Program for the purpose of prevention and elimination of discriminatory activity in the State of Kansas.
-The Commission's Public Information Officer coordinates the program, and Commission attorneys, supervisors, and investigators provide assistance, at different times.
+The Kansas Human Rights Commission operates a Public Information Program for the purpose of prevention and elimination of discriminatory activity in the State of Kansas.

-The program attempts to achieve its purpose through providing cost-free presentations to private and public sector employers, non-profit organizations, college level courses, and for high school students, at the recipients request.
-In Fiscal Year 2007, the agency provided 273.5 hours of training for 5,816 participants.
+The program attempts to achieve its purpose through providing cost-free presentations to private and public sector employers, non-profit organizations, college level courses, and for high school students, at the recipient’s request.

 Presentation Topics